hirokitan1155/virtual_client_SRS2_analysis/README.md

-# Virtual Client SRS-2 Analysis
+# Virtual Client SRS-2 and K6 Analysis

 This repository contains the analysis code for investigating the relationship between psychotherapy dialogue features and Social Responsiveness Scale-2 (SRS-2) scores using natural language processing (NLP) and machine learning approaches.